opticdev/optic/website/blog/design-guides-for-api-changes.md

 ## Making it a reality

-We're working on the design guide tools and services right now.
+We're working on the design guide tools and services right now that give people visibility over how things change.
 We want to share with you our focus and what we're thinking.

 * **Dealing with the noise**.
-We want to give insights to what is changing in a Pull Request.
+We want to give insights to what is changing in a PR.
 An API may have 20 endpoints, but we'll only focus on what’s changing in the PR.
+This allows the design guides work on existing APIs.
 * **Starting conversations**.
 We want to loop people into the conversation based on the change.
 If someone wants to join discussions when people add new endpoints, Optic can make sure they get notified.
 * **Writing guidelines around change**.
 We want to enable people to write guidelines focused on change.
 Whether it's looking at a new status code, an updated field in a response body, or a whole new endpoint, we want to enable people to write rules that have not been possible before.

 We believe our approach lends itself well to these workflows.
 Optic helps teams keep their API specification up-to-date by observing API traffic and making it easy to update the API specification when they change the API.
-Our GitBot adds an API Changelog to every Pull Request that updates the API, creating the context for these kinds of conversations, and for automated, actionable feedback from tooling.
+Our GitBot adds an API Changelog to every PR that updates the API, creating the context for these kinds of conversations, and for automated, actionable feedback from tooling.

 ## Sharing your stories